 It will be interesting to see whether prosecutors press charges for burglary.

-Joseph D. Lento is a criminal defense lawyer who represents those accused of wrongdoing in Philadelphia.
-Contact him online or call his law office at (215) 535-5353.
+The Lento Law Firm represents those accused of wrongdoing in Philadelphia.
+Contact him online or call the law office at (215) 535-5353.